7824c5a4/Xineos1511LVDS-PleoraPT1000/eBUS_Player_Config.md

   - UserSetDefaultSelector: UserSet1
   - UserSetSave: *(Press the UserSetSave button)*

 As of publishing the initial version of this document, no testing has been done with the PLC control options, but they can be used to configure image capture triggering, various timing parameters, and other logic inputs and outputs.
 For example, PT1000 and Xineos-1511 can be synchronized with a pulsed X-ray tube, in order to only capture images during an exposure.
-The PLC options could also be used to synchronize captures with a linear motion mechanism if the Xineos-1511 is being used as a line scan detector.
+The PLC options could also be used to synchronize captures with a linear motion mechanism if the Xineos-1511 is being used as a line scan detector or in conjunction with a rotating stage for CT applications.

 ## Communication Control